Beliavsky/Fortran-tools-on-GitHub/README.md

 [vim-findent](https://github.com/cradesto/vim-findent): vim plugin for [Findent](https://github.com/MFTabriz/findent), which indents Fortran sources, by cradesto

+[Visual Studio Code (vscode)](https://github.com/microsoft/vscode): combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle, from Microsoft.
+It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.

+[vscode-fortran-support](https://github.com/krvajal/vscode-fortran-support): extension that provides support for the Fortran programming language.
+It includes syntax highlighting, debugging, code snippets and a linting based on gfortran.

 ### Translation from Fortran
 [f2c](https://github.com/juanjosegarciaripoll/f2c): convert Fortran 77 to C